 In any case, hostels can typically be defined as having some sort of dormitory living (although many have private rooms as well) and quite often have access to a shared kitchen.
 There are some places around the world that call themselves hostels but don’t have these basic features though, so always read the details.

-Dorm accommodation is about as cheap as it gets for budget travel since you are sharing a large room filled with bunkbeds and 4-20 of your new best friends.
+Dorm accommodation is about as cheap as it gets for budget travel since you are sharing a large room filled with bunk beds and four to twenty of your new best friends.